 Are you a marmalade fan?

-Reduce the heat to low.
+- Reduce the heat to low.
 Add the water, cover and cook until the onions turn a deep golden brown, about 50 minutes.
-You will need to stir every 10 minutes for the first 30 minutes and every five minutes for the remaining time.
+Stir every 10 minutes for the first 30 minutes and every five minutes for the remaining time.
 Add a bit more water if it starts to get to dry.